HEAT PUMP

 Heat pump or condensation dryer: what to choose?

 3 major technologies of dryers coexist: evacuationthe condensationand the heat pump.
-While the exhaust dryer is highly efficient, it also consumes a lot of energy and requires air to be vented to the outside.
+While the vented dryer is very efficient, it also uses a lot of energy and needs to be vented to the outside.

-The condensation dryer solves the latter problem, and comes with its share of modern drive motors that consume less energy.
-The heat pump dryer is becoming increasingly widespread, with promises of energy savings in relation to others.
+The condensation dryer solves this last problem, and comes with its share of modernity at the level of the drive motors which consume less.
+The heat pump dryer is becoming more and more widespread, with promises of energy savings in relation to others.

-In this article, we'll look at the differences between heat pump and condensing dryers in terms of consumption, price, reliability and maintenance requirements.
+In this article we are going to ask ourselves if it is better to buy a heat pump or a condensation dryer, observing their differences in terms of consumption, price, reliability, or maintenance requirements.
 The answer is not the same for everyone.

 The differences between heat pump and condensation dryers